Mortgage Ready in 36 Months: 8 Savvy Saving Tips For First Time Buyers

 Remember that what gets measured improves.
 Clear knowledge of how your using your money is the first step towards reigning in unnecessary spending.

-Action: Right now, go to the app store and download a finance tracking app.
+* Go to the app store and download a finance tracking app.
 Set up your profile and start tracking where your money is going.

-Monthly Savings Boost: +€30 (in better money management)
+Monthly Savings Boost: +€30 (in better money management

 You’d be surprised just how much money you can save per year by shopping for the best gas and electricity prices.